 The Activity tab shows performance data related to the entities in the workload, along with the events that could explain any changes in those time series.
 It looks like this:

-Here's the most important sections:
+Here are the most important sections:

 - Linked dashboards.
 You can add links to dashboards from your workload, and create pre-filtered, workload-relevant links to dashboards.